jenniferemshepherd/CV/README.md

 #### Excellent Verbal Communicator

 Whilst teaching I honed the ability to ask questions that would tease out misconceptions from my students and clarify the direction their learning needed to take next (and thus what was required of me).
 I loved finding innovative ways to communicate an idea or subject content and encouraged students in their oracy.
 I developed modules that developed talk by scaffolding speech through the use of connectives and other grammatical tools.
 During this time I really critiqued my own communication and assessed the devices I use to ensure clarity for those listening.
-I needed to make choices in .

 #### Excellent Written Communicator